-Everywhere in the world, people have long created symbols to embody ideas and ideals, to transmit practical information, to create identity, to create art, and to build community.
-Lotus’s Spring 2013 arts outreach focuses on this universal endeavor.
-We invite you — especially folks who live in or near Bloomington, Indiana — to create symbols that help us describe the character of our community.
+People have long created symbols to embody ideas and ideals, to transmit practical information, to create identity, to create art, and to build community.
+Lotus’s 2013 arts outreach focuses on this universal endeavor.

 How to Participate

-IMPORTANT: Do not submit logos, school mascot images, letters, words, flags, or copyrighted symbols.
+- IMPORTANT: Do not submit logos, school mascot images, letters, words, flags, or copyrighted images.

 2. Follow These Design Specifications